Australian Culture and its Indigenous People, the Aborigines

 Major Aboriginal areas rich in cultural heritage are Arnhem Land and Uluru in the Northern Territory, Quinkan Reserves and Kuranda in Queensland, Bibbulmun Trek and the Kimberley in Western Australia, Ku-ring-gai Chase and Mootwingee National Parks in New South Wales, Tandanya in Adelaide, South Australia, The Grampians (Gariwerd), Lake Condah Aboriginal Mission in Victoria and Namadgi National Park in the Australian Capital Territory.

 It is generally thought that Aborigines have been living on the continent for the last 50,000 years, originally migrating from Indonesia.
-The oldest skeleton found in Australia was discovered at Lake Mungo in south-west New South Wales, is believed to be 38,000 years old, and bears traces of ceremonial ochre.
+The oldest skeleton found in Australia was discovered at Lake Mungo in southwest New South Wales, is believed to be 38,000 years old, and bears traces of ceremonial ochre.
 This is thought to be the oldest sign of ochre use ever discovered.

-Unlike most other races, Aboriginals were not cultivators, relying instead on a form of controlled burning of vegetation known as 'fire-stick farming'.
+Unlike most other races, Aboriginals were not cultivators, relying instead on a form of controlled burning of vegetation known as 'fire-stick farming.
 They did not develop a sense of land ownership, although Aboriginal children were taught from an early age that they belonged to the land and must respect tribal boundaries.
 Tribes returned to particular sites to bury their dead.
 Some areas were designated sacred sites because of their association with the Dreamtime, the time when the earth was formed and cycles of life and nature were initiated.

 Aboriginal legends, songs and dances tell of powerful spirits who created the land and people during the Dreamtime.
 There is no written Aboriginal language and most of the 600 tribes spoke different dialects and languages.
 They rarely met except on ceremonial occasions.
 The tradition of the Dreamtime, however, was a unifying force and rock paintings depicting this creation period can be found dotted throughout the country.
 Some of the most striking and best preserved of these can be viewed at rock galleries in Kakadu National Park and other parts of northern Australia.

-The arrival of Europeans gradually brought an end to the traditional Aboriginal way of life, when settlement began to encroach on tribal lands.
+The arrival of Europeans gradually brought an end to the traditional Aboriginal way of life, when settlements began to encroach on tribal lands.
 Today, most Aborigines live in cities and towns or in isolated settlements near tribal lands.
 Few continue their nomadic ways.
 In recent years, white Australians have become more sensitive to the plight of Aborigines, resulting in increased health and educational services, greater recognition of Aboriginal land rights and a growing appreciation of Aboriginal culture.
-Specialised galleries display Aboriginal art, tools, musical instruments and artefacts.
+Specialized galleries display Aboriginal art, tools, musical instruments and artefacts.
 These are highly valued and avidly sought by collectors all over the world.

 ABORIGINAL WORDS AND CONCEPTS